python-cffi/cffi/doc/source/index.rst

 Note that callbacks of a variadic function type are not supported.

+Windows: you can't yet specify the calling convention of callbacks.
+(For regular calls, the correct calling convention should be automatically inferred by the C backend.)

 Be careful when writing the Python callback function: if it returns an object of the wrong type, or more generally raises an exception, then the exception cannot be propagated.
 Instead, it is printed to stderr